 - A space should be added after the Thai repetition mark, but not before:

 - Only subtitle plot-pertinent songs if the rights have been granted.

 - Use ellipses when a song continues in the background but is no longer subtitled to give precedence to dialogue.

 - Punctuation: punctuation should not be used in songs.

-- Episode titles: do not subtitle episode titles if they do not appear on screen.
-If on-screen, either as part of the principal photography or burned into video, please obtain approved translations from Netflix.
+- Episode titles: do not subtitle episode titles if they do not appear on-screen.
+If on-screen, either as part of the principal photography or burned into the video, please obtain approved translations from Netflix.

 - Titles of published works, existing movies and TV shows: use official or well-known translations.
 If none are available, transliterate the original title.

 - All plot-pertinent dialogue should be subtitled and takes precedence over background dialogue.

 - Dialogue (including expletives) should be rendered as faithfully as possible, without using dialect or words that would otherwise introduce a level of obscenity not implied in the content.